-What exactly ARE rangelands?
+What Exactly ARE Rangelands?

 Rangelands are distinguished from pastures because they are primarily natural ecosystems with native vegetation rather than plants established by humans.
 Rangelands are typically managed principally with extensive practices, such as managed livestock grazing and prescribed fire, rather than more intensive agricultural practices of seeding, irrigation, and the use of fertilizers.

-is to facilitate communication of all aspects of rangeland ecology and management among applied and basic ecologists, natural resource managers and interested members of the public.
+Our purpose is to facilitate communication of all aspects of rangeland ecology and management among applied and basic ecologists, natural resource managers, indigenous land stewards, and interested members of the public.

-At the annual ESA meetings, we get together to plan exciting symposia, organized oral sessions, and special sessions of interest to our membership.
+At the annual ESA meetings, we get together to celebrate student AWARDS, network with fellow rangeland ecologists and stewards, and plan exciting symposia, organized oral sessions, and special sessions of interest to our membership.